1990 SMR Va Beach

 In 1965, my wife and I were married at Hamilton AFB, CA .
 We have been blessed with two children and two grandchildren.

-I was working as a 2 way radio tech in Richmond at the time and bought a Lafayette HA 410 as we lived in a small apartment.
+I was working as a 2 way radio tech in Richmond in 1969 and bought a Lafayette HA 410 as we lived in a small apartment.
 I put a dipole in the attic and worked all kinds of DX on 10.
 AM was still being used on 10 at this time although SSB had replaced it everywhere else.
-I also upgraded to Advanced in1969.
+I also upgraded to Advanced in 1969.
 The FCC was still giving the tests.

 Next came a heath SB 10 feeding a pair of 5-125B in Class AB1.
 Ran 300 watts PEP and 500 watts class C on CW.
 Antenna was a long wire fed with an L matching network.
 I used this setup til we moved to Franklin in 1980 and I became inactive until 1988.
 I worked 40 cw and 75 SSB.
 By this time the VFN had switched to SSB and 3.947Mhz.

 I bought a Wilson 2 meter HT from K4SPS in 1988 and an old Tempo One HF rig and built a tee network tuner to feed a G5RV.
 An Icom 735 followed in 1990 and an Icom 7200 in 2011 which is my current rig.
 In 1989 I upgraded to Extra.
 I took this with VE at the Virginia Beach Hamfest.

 I am a member of ARRL, QCWA, 10-10, The Virginia Phone Net and the Grave Yard Net.
-I chase DX of 40, 20, and 15 CW and SSB and Rag Chew on 75.
+I chase DX on HF CW and SSB and Rag Chew on 75.
 I still enjoy building things and do upon occasion.
 But mostly work CW using a J-38 straight key.

-I rarely use 2 meters anymore but have a Wouxun HT and Mobile rig.
+I rarely use 2 meters anymore but have Wouxun and Baofeng HTs and a Yaesu Mobile rig.

 Over the course of 50+ years I have made many friends.